SLS Area

 Welcome to the Space Data Link Layer Security

-falls under the Space Link Services (SLS) Areas
+(SLS-SEA-DLS) falls under the Space Link

-of the CCSDS.
+Services (SLS) Areas of the CCSDS.

-independent from any specific cryptographic algorithm.
+protocols and be independent from any specific

 POINTS OF CONTACT